SjoerdV/CaCAzureDevOpsPipeline/docs/GULM-README.md

 You could create a custom app with some sort of database that will allow to store expired accounts and add a way to reactivate them by a Guest Inviter.

-I choose to have SharePoint Online set up to do exactly that.
+I choose to have implement a combination of a SharePoint Online List and a Power Automate Flow to do exactly that.

 #### Add SharePoint artifacts and permissions